JanBeh/neumond/README.md

 functions of this module can be used.
 All other functions *must* be called from within the `action` function.

-The fiber module provides the following functions:
+The fiber module provides the following functions (of which some are implemented as effects):

   * **`fiber.main(action, ...)`** runs the `action` function with given
     arguments as main fiber which may spawn additional fibers.
 It returns the